 Two years later Tyson was convicted of raping an Indianapolis beauty pageant contestant and served three years in prison from 1992 – 95.
 He subsequently won his first two fights after his release against relatively light competition in Peter McNeeley and Buster Mathis.

 That set the stage for a natural rematch with Bruno who had captured the WBC Belt by out-pointing Oliver McCall over 12 rounds at Wembley Stadium the previous September.

 Tyson was guaranteed $30 million and Bruno $6 million and the fight sold out the MGM Grand Garden Arena in a matter of days, when it was announced.

-This fight would be one-sided unlike their first battle seven years earlier when Bruno had actually briefly rocked Tyson with a good punch in the first round, before being knocked down in the opening stanza himself.
-This time, it was Tyson landing a couple of lead rights and a good left hook of his own that Shook Bruno, although it did not put him down in round one.
+This bout would be unlike their first battle seven years earlier, when Bruno had actually briefly rocked Tyson with a good punch in the first round, before being knocked down in the opening stanza himself.
+This time, however, it was Tyson landing a couple of lead rights and a good left hook of his own that Shook Bruno right away, although it did not put him down in round one.

 Tyson continued the pressure while ripping left hooks and lead right hands.
 Bruno could only land an occasional right hand or uppercut.
 However, he repeatedly held Tyson afterwards, grappling him around the head.
 Finally, late in the second round, referee Mills Lane took a point from the Champ for the repeated clutching.

 Round three began with Tyson scoring another big left and then, he got in a good elbow in another Bruno clinch.

 The end came quickly with Tyson trapping Bruno along the ropes with a barrage of 7 punches including a big uppercut and solid left hook behind it, as Bruno sagged to the bottom rope and Lane waved the fight off at the 50 second mark.